zxiiro/git-guide/src/workflows.rst

 without needing to setup any specific infrastructure or if you are stuck behind a firewall that's blocking your remote repos this can get around that.

+This workflow leaves it up to the committer decide how they want the patches merged via Merge Commit, or Fast-Forward, or Rebased, etc...

 Workflow Commands:

 .. contents::